Allanwaweru/Allanwaweru/README.md

  #### 🌍“Tomorrow is a mystery, yesterday is history, and today is a gift.
 That is why they call it the present.” —turtle dude from Kung Fu Panda

  <img width="200" height="200" src="https://user-images.githubusercontent.com/94552522/151001623-05932ba3-45e6-4f0a-9df5-edeb5317da6d.gif" align=right>

 ## ⚡️ A Few Quick Facts

-  - 🔭 I’m currently working on NLP Project
-  - 🌱 I’m currently learning Java ☕
+  - 🌱 I am currently learning Java ☕
   - 🔍 I am currently working on earning the Data Analytics Certificate offered by Google
-  - ❓ Ask me about anything related to Formula 1🏎
+  - 🎉 Fun-Fact: I ❤️ Formula 1🏎 and have watched all lot Christopher Nolan's Movies🎬
-  - ⚡ Fun not so fun fact: Being an only child has made me very adaptable-can turn nothing into something just for fun🌚
+  - 🌚 Not so fun fact: Being an only child has made me very adaptable🌚

    <br/>

   - <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">  I enjoy working on
    - 📊 Machine Learning & Data Science
    - 🖼 Computer Vision
    - 📝 technical blogs and articles
-  - 🤖 Robotics

   📙 Check out my [Resume](https://www.linkedin.com/in/allan-waweru/)